Chobits: Manga

 Chobits began as a manga written and illustrated by Clamp, a collective of four Japanese manga artists.
 It appeared as a serial in the seinen manga magazine Weekly Young Magazine from the 43rd issue for 2000 to the 48th issue for 2002.
 Kodansha compiled the eighty-eight chapters into eight bound volumes and published them from February 14, 2001, to November 29, 2002.

 In 2002, Tokyopop licensed Chobits for an English-language translation in North America and marketed it as part of its new unflipped manga line, which reads from right-to-left.
 Previously, translated manga was typically flipped from its original reading order to a left-to-right one to better suit Western readers.
 Tokyopop published the series from April 23, 2002, to October 7, 2003, and its translation was distributed in Australia and New Zealand by Madman Entertainment.
 Tokyopop's license concluded in 2009.
-At San Diego Comic-Con International 2009, Dark Horse Manga announced an omnibus edition of the series in celebration of Clamp's 10th anniversary.
+At the 2009 San Diego Comic-Con, Dark Horse Manga announced an omnibus edition of the series in celebration of Clamp's 10th anniversary.
 In 2010, it published the two volumes on March 24, and September 29, respectively.

-After Dark Horse Comics' license expired, Kodansha USA Publishing announced its publication in 2019-07-06 under the Kodansha Classics line.
-Chobits 20th Anniversary Edition was announced in 2020-06-09.
+After Dark Horse Comics' license expired, Kodansha USA Publishing announced its publication in 2019 under the Kodansha Classics line.
+Chobits 20th Anniversary Edition was announced in 2020.

 Chobits is also published in Hong Kong in Traditional Chinese by Jonesky, in Singapore in Simplified Chinese by Chuang Yi, in South Korea by Daiwon C.I., in France by Pika Édition, in Spain by Norma Editorial, in Mexico by Grupo Editorial Vid, in Italy by Star Comics (which serialized it in Express), in Germany by Egmont Manga & Anime (which serialized it in Manga Power), in Poland by Japonica Polonica Fantastica, in Brazil by JBC, and in Sweden by Carlsen Verlag.

-An art-book based on the series, titled Your Eyes Only, was published by Kodansha; it was licensed in North America by Tokyopop.
+An artbook based on the series, titled Your Eyes Only, was published by Kodansha; it was licensed in North America by Tokyopop.
 In addition, A City with No People, the fictional picture book written in the series by Chitose Hibiya, was released in Japan as a picture book;